 The Strategic Alliance Partnership was created to support the exploration and formation of collaborations, alliances and/or mergers that would enable Toledo-area nonprofits to achieve more effective and efficient use of financial and human resources, gain greater long-term financial stability and enhance social impact.
 Funds are granted twice per year through Greater Toledo Community Foundation’s online grant system to organizations seeking opportunities to collaborate.
-The Guidelines provide more information regarding upcoming deadlines and the application process.
+The SAP Guidelines provide more information regarding upcoming deadlines and the application process.

 What exactly is a Strategic Alliance Partnership?

 •Administrative Consolidation: Typically aimed at increasing efficiency, includes formal agreement for contracting, exchanging or sharing services.
 Organizations involved in administrative consolidations share decision-making powers over a number of areas including office space, staffing, etc.

 •Corporate Merger/Acquisition: Includes full integration of programmatic assets and administrative functions.
 However, because nonprofit funding can be so closely tied to an organization’s name and original mission, many nonprofits “merge administratively” but retain both names and brand identities.